acm-uncc/uncc-acm.com/README.md

 ```
 ./uncc-acm ...
 ```
-`run d` - run the website in development mode.
+`start` - Runs the website in development mode.

-`run p` - run the website in production mode.

 `member [name]` - Creates a new member layout.